The UK continues to observe certain rules in response to the Covid-19 pandemic.

 Social distancing is about ways to avoid catching and spreading coronavirus and is advised for everyone.
 Coronavirus may not have hit you or your community yet, but acting like it has can help stop it doing so.

-The NHS advice for people at high risk and those with coronavirus symptoms is recommending people to stay at home.
+The NHS advice for people at 'very high risk' and those with coronavirus symptoms is recommending people to stay at home.

 Can I walk to the shops?